Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2.6-Economics_of_Polkadot/economics-of-polkadot-slides.md

 ## What are Parachains?

-- Parachains are the layer-1 part of the protocol.
+- Parachains (or cores) are the layer-1 part of the protocol.
 - Blockchains of their own that run in parallel.
   - Highly domain specific and have high degree of flexibility in their architecture.
   - Share same messaging standard to be interoperable and exchange messages through the Relay Chain.